Misogyny in rap music: Channeling of wider cultural misogyny

 Of particular importance are those aspects of the music that frequently appear in the midst of political debates and media hype.
 Often, these aspects are scrutinized not with the intent of acquiring more excellent and more nuanced understandings of the art form, but rather to further one political agenda or produce a nice sound bite.
 The misogyny in rap music is one such case.

 Themes

 Ronald Weitzer and Charis E. Kubrin (2009) have identified five common misogynistic themes in rap lyrics: (a) derogatory naming and shaming of women, (b) sexual objectification of women, (c) legitimization of violence against women, (d) distrust of women, and (e) celebration of prostitution and pimping.
 Sexual objectification is the most common misogynistic theme in rap music according to Weitzer and Kubrin, whose 2009 analysis found that 67% of the examined rap lyrics sexually objectified women.

 In misogynistic songs, women are described using derogatory names such as "bitches", "hoes", or "chickenheads".
-These insults seek to degrade them and keep them "in their place".
-Meanwhile, men are praised for abusing and exploiting women.
-One example of this can be found in videos in which hip-hop artists lounge poolside as a harem of women gyrate around them in bikinis.
-Women of color, specifically black women, are more likely to be featured as sexual objects in such videos than white women.
+These insults, scholars say, that seek to degrade them and keep them "in their place".
+And according to scholars, women of color, specifically black women, are more likely to be featured as sexual objects in such videos than their white counterparts.